 Professor Anne E. Ralph teaches Pretrial Litigation and Legal Analysis and Writing (LAW) I and II.
 Before joining the Moritz faculty in 2011, she clerked for Judge Kenneth F. Ripple of the U.S. Court of Appeals for the Seventh Circuit.
 She also practiced law for several years with law firms in Washington, D.C. and Columbus, focusing on copyright litigation, business litigation, and appeals.

 Professor Ralph is a graduate of the University of Notre Dame and the University of Virginia School of Law.
 At the University of Virginia, she was a Hardy Cross Dillard Scholar, was elected to the Order of the Coif, and was a member of the Virginia Law Review and the Virginia Journal of International Law.
 Professor Ralph graduated summa cum laude from the University of Notre Dame with a B.A. in English and philosophy, and she was a member of Phi Beta Kappa.

-Her scholarship focuses on the intersection of law and narrative.
-Her most recent piece is forthcoming in the Yale Journal of Law & the Humanities.
+Professor Ralph’s scholarship focuses on the intersection of law and narrative.
+Her most recent piece appeared in the Yale Journal of Law & the Humanities.